-This shiitake mushroom miso soup is a delicious start to a meal and it is full of many health benefits from the mushroom, seaweed, miso, and ginger.
+Enjoy shiitake mushroom miso soup today.
+It is a delicious start to a meal and is full of many health benefits from the mushroom, seaweed, miso, and ginger.
 It is a delicious superfood soup for you.

 This special superfood became the Asian symbol for longevity since early times.
 Learn all about how Shiitake Mushrooms Are Full of Wonderful Health Benefits.

 Miso is a fermented paste of soybeans and either barley or rice with salt.
 It is a cultured and fermented soy food that helps digestion by adding Lactobacillus acidophilus (the good kind of bacteria also found in yogurt).